anka02/team_saga/README.md

 2. Install the required packages by `$ pip install -r requirements.txt` on your virtual environment.
 Make sure you also have `jupyter-notebook` installed on your virtual environment in case you want to run any of the notebooks, e.g. for further training.
 3. Clone the repository.
 Download t5-checkpoint to nlg/checkpoints/ .
 You can find a selection of saved checkpoints from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing
 4. Setup Rasa:
-    If you prefer to run Chatbot in shell, run shell-command `rasa train`, which trains a model using the NLU data and stories, saves trained model in `./models`.
-The Action Server need to be started with the extra command `rasa run actions`.
+    If you prefer to run the Chatbot in shell, run shell-command `rasa train`, which trains a model using the NLU data and stories and saves the trained model in `./models`.
+The Action Server needs to be started with the extra command `rasa run actions`.
     And then run `rasa run shell`.
 More Rasa commands could be found here: https://rasa.com/docs/rasa/command-line-interface/.
-    The deployment of Rasa X allows running training from the browser, which will be open the window automatically on `http://localhost:5005/api`.
-By default Rasa X use port `5005` on the `localhost`.
+    The deployment of Rasa X allows running training from the browser, which will open the window automatically on `http://localhost:5005/api`.
+By default Rasa X uses port `5005` on the `localhost`.
 Click the button `Train`, wait for the model creation and start a conversation.
 The first deployment of Rasa Action Server takes about 5-10 minutes (depending on the capacity of the PC) to create the files, needed for the summary part, the next deployment takes less than a minute.